Education and Learning

 The Institute of Educational Technology (IET) is one of the leading education research units in the UK.
-It is an internationally respected centre of excellence, pursuing innovative and rigorous research that influences policy and practice.
-IET research is multidisciplinary and focuses on the use of diverse media in a wide range of social, cultural and disciplinary settings.
+It is an internationally respected centre of excellence that pursues innovative and rigorous research that influences policy and practice.
+IET research is multidisciplinary and focuses on the use of diverse media in a wide range of social, cultural, and disciplinary settings.

 The Institute provides research students with a supportive environment and excellent research facilities.
-Research within IET is of an interdisciplinary nature across the Faculty of Wellbeing, Education and Language Studies and other faculties such as Science, Technology, Engineering and Mathematics for technology, communication and education topics.
+Research within IET is interdisciplinary across the Faculty of Wellbeing, Education and Language Studies and other faculties such as Science, Technology, Engineering and Mathematics for technology, communication, and education topics.
 IET offers a unique opportunity to study the theory, application and practice of educational and learning technology with guidance from world-class experts in the field.

 Key facts